jacobvc/OBS-Studio-Remote/README.md

 The configured scene, "Combo" in this example, is sent to the projector.
 The "Show" button will open a new full screen projector of the
 "Combo" scene.
 A projector (full screen or windowed) can also be opened by right clicking on the "Combo" scene name in OBS Studio.

 The projector view shows the configured scene.
-A buttton is present for each available sub-scene.
+A button is present for each available sub-scene.
 When a button is pressed, sub-scenes are enabled / disabled.

+When operating in this mode, the configured scene does not appear in the Program view.

 ## AvDeviceControl VISCA Camera View